elixir-lang/elixir-lang.github.com/docs.markdown

 ## Documentation

-Choose which version do you want documentation for.</p>
+Choose which version you want documentation for.

 #### v1.0